jungsoft/elixir-style-guide/README.md

 ## Blank Lines

-Blank lines are important in some cases, but in some others can make the code more unreadable.
+Blank lines are important in some cases, but in some others can make the code less readable.
 The examples below will give more details about this.

 #### Module